alikariminik/Milestone-Project-Two/README.md

 #### Design
 ##### Colour Scheme
-I used a colour scheme which I felt conveyed the feelings of Summer which is arguably the most the popular time of year to go on holiday: Yellow = Sun, Orange = Sand, Blue = Ocean.
+I used a colour scheme which conveyed the feelings of 'Summer' (Yellow = Sun, Orange = Sand, Blue = Ocean), which is arguably the most the popular time of year to go on holiday.
 I used the site Coolors to devise this colour palette.
 The exact colour palette can be viewed via the link below which directs to the site Coolors -

 [Coolors](https://coolors.co/ffe285-f7703b-355070-59a5b1-d9ebec)